Approximate Bilevel Difference Convex Programming for Bayesian Risk Markov Decision Processes: Background

+The distribution of $\xi$, denoted by $f(\cdot;\theta^c)$, is assumed to belong to a parametric family $\left\{f(\cdot;\theta)| \theta \in \Theta \right\}$, where $\Theta \subseteq \mathbb{R}^{d}$ is a convex parameter space, $d$ is the dimension of the parameter space $\Theta$, and $\theta^c \in \Theta$ is the true but unknown parameter value.
+Many real-world problems exhibit the characteristic of relying on a parametric assumption.
+For example, it is commonly assumed that the demand of customers follows a Poisson distribution with an unknown arrival rate in inventory control.
 We begin by assuming a prior distribution, denoted by $\mu$, over the parameter space $\Theta$.
 This prior accounts for the uncertainty of the parameter estimate that comes from an initial set of data, and it can also take expert opinions into consideration.
 Then, given an observed realization of the data process, we update the posterior distribution $\mu$ according to the Bayes' rule.
 Let the policy be a sequence of mappings from state $s$ and posterior $\mu$ to the action space, i.e., $\pi = \{\pi: \mathcal{S} \times \mathcal{M} \to \mathcal{A}\}$, where $\mathcal{M}$ is the space of posterior distributions.
-Note that this representation implies the policy is stationary.
+This representation implies the policy is stationary.
 Now we present the BR-MDP formulation below.